clash-lang/clash-compiler/RELEASING.md

 5. Ask someone with admin permissions on GitLab to trigger a nightly schedule, or simply wait a day.
 Verify that the Hackage release deploys well, and preview the release.
-[Preview on Hackage](http://hackage.haskell.org/package/clash-prelude/candidates/)
+[Preview on Hackage](http://hackage.haskell.org/package/clash-prelude/candidates/) (be aware that Hackage may update slowly and partially, and as such documentation changes made to a version that already had documentation may not show up properly)
 6. Create a release on [GitHub's new release page](https://github.com/clash-lang/clash-compiler/releases/new)
 7. Update the [starter projects](https://github.com/clash-lang/stack-templates/)
 8. Cherry-pick commit made in (3) (changelog updates) to `master`